 No matter what your mode of commute is, you can use this time somewhat more productive way.
-Think about what you do at present and then compare with the options below and see how you can spend your time for the best outcome.
+Think about what you do at present and then compare it with the options below and see how you can spend your time on the best outcome.

 Somedays I can listen to audiobooks apart of listening to radio news.
 I don’t read books, I don’t get the time these days.

 But, an audiobook can be completed within a few days, this can be better than listening to all the news that NPR offers, so, there’s a scope of improvement.

 These are the tips by which your commute can be more productive.

 This is my routine to tune in to my local NPR station every day.
 In 30 mins I get most of the important news and that reduces my net surfing time for the morning news.

 This is a huge save of productive time for me and definitely, I get much more information than I could by reading for 30 mins.

 This is professionally helpful as well, you always get a ‘conversation starter’ if you are aware of the current affairs.

 Every city has its local version of NPR radio station which you can tune in to.
 From politics to sports, to debate on current issues, this station is always full of information.